AkiSenseiii/our-residence/README.md

-This is a remake react project from ZAINKEEPSCODE
+This is a remake reactjs project from ZAINKEEPSCODE

 https://our-residence.vercel.app/